 Fun fact About New Hampshire

-There are numerous reasons to visit New Hampshire, but what you may not be aware of is that the desire to visit the city may be heightened if you learn some fun facts about the city in addition to the reasons.
+There are numerous reasons to move New Hampshire, but what you may not be aware of is that the desire to visit the city may be heightened if you learn some fun facts about the city in addition to the reasons.
 The following are some interesting facts about New Hampshire.

 - The state slogan is “You’re Going to Love it Here”.